Digital currency: New York state regulation

 In July 2014, the New York State Department of Financial Services proposed the most comprehensive regulation of virtual currencies to date, commonly called BitLicense.
 It has gathered input from bitcoin supporters and the financial industry through public hearings and a comment period until 21 October 2014 to customize the rules.
 The proposal per NY DFS press release "sought to strike an appropriate balance that helps protect consumers and root out illegal activity".
 It has been criticized by smaller companies to favor established institutions, and Chinese bitcoin exchanges have complained that the rules are "overly broad in its application outside the United States".

 Canada

-The Bank of Canada have explored the possibility of creating a version of its currency on the blockchain.
+The Bank of Canada has explored the possibility of creating a version of its currency on the blockchain.

-The Bank of Canada teamed up with the nation’s five largest banks – and the blockchain consulting firm R3 – for what was known as Project Jasper.
+The Bank of Canada teamed up with the nation's five largest banks – and the blockchain consulting firm R3 – for what was known as Project Jasper.
 In a simulation run in 2016, the central bank issued CAD-Coins onto a blockchain similar Ethereum.
 The banks used the CAD-Coins to exchange money the way they do at the end of each day to settle their master accounts.